monk200/Data_Structures/lab_trees/README.md

 # lab_trees
-The instructions for this lab can be found at https://courses.engr.illinois.edu/cs225/fa2018/labs/trees/
+The instructions for this lab can be found at https://courses.engr.illinois.edu/cs225/sp2021/labs/trees/

 ## Edited Files
-TBD
+I created the mirror, isOrderedIterative, and isOrderedRecursive functions in binarytree.h and binarytree.cpp as well as InorderTraversal and add functions in TreeTraversals\InorderTraversal.h.
+The other functions and files were provided for me by the course.

 ## Running and Testing
 Compile the code by typing <code>make</code> into the linux terminal while in the lab_intro directory.